 Aquascaping is the art of underwater gardening: how you arrange the rocks, driftwood, and plants to simulate an underwater natural ecosystem.
-It looks different day by day as the plants grow, the scape changes, just like nature.
+It looks different day by day as the plants grow, the scape changes, variables change, and you have to find the balance of everything, just like nature.

 As opposed to a reef or marine tank, I find a freshwater planted tank to be more pleasing and relaxing to look at.
 And you will begin to appreciate how natural systems balance itself out, how even the smallest organism/bacteria can be so important for establishing our planted aquarium/s at home.
 With your planted tank it is an enclosed system, and there is no running water to do the filtration and replenish the nutrients.
 It is us, the hobbyist who needs to maintain and balance everything out with our equipment on hand.

 But like I said, just in case if you’re wondering, YES, I fought with algae for months, and those algae are the hardest ones to eradicate.
 I fought the ambient light on our terrace, I struggled to balance my fertilizers, CO2, and light + the ambient light, I fought 100 ppm + nitrates, I started with DIY CO2 (baking soda + Citric acid) and fought the inconsistencies of it, and I had faunas died on me which results from fighting off those algae, which were really sad.